 The decision to start hormone therapy is yours.
 Your primary care provider’s role is to encourage, guide and assist you in making fully informed decisions and becoming adequately prepared.

-Primary care providers such as family physicians and nurse practitioners should be able to assist you to get started on hormone therapy or refer you to someone who can.
-Some will have received adequate training to assess hormone readiness and prescribe and monitor hormone therapy but unfortunately some may feel this is beyond their scope.
+Primary care providers such as family physicians, nurse practitioners and pediatricians may be able to assist you to get started on hormone therapy or refer you to someone who can.
+Some will have received adequate training to assess hormone readiness and prescribe and monitor hormone therapy but some may not feel adequately prepared to provide this care.
 In this case, they may suggest a referral for readiness assessment and/or hormone therapy initiation.
-We hope that as more primary care providers receive education about providing gender-affirming care, this will occur less frequently.
-If you are having trouble accessing hormone therapy please call our care coordination team, see contact information at Contact Us
+We hope that as more health care providers receive education about providing gender-affirming care, this will occur less frequently.
+If you are having trouble accessing hormone therapy please call our health navigation team, see contact information at Contact Us

 If you have a primary care provider who is interested in learning more about how to provide gender-affirming care please pass on our contact information.

 It’s important to have regular follow-up and monitoring when you are on hormone therapy.
-Typically people will have this follow-up with whoever is prescribing their hormones such as your nurse practitioner, family physician or endocrinologist.
+Typically people will have this follow-up with whoever is prescribing their hormones such as your nurse practitioner, family physician, pediatrician or endocrinologist.
+Sometimes more than one healthcare provider is involved in monitoring hormone therapy, for example a pediatric endocrinologist and a nurse practitioner.

 You may have a benefit plan that covers the cost of hormone therapy medications (i.e. through an employer, income assistance or disability assistance).